brokeh/pophttp/README.md

 # Advanced configuration
 If you already have LIFX hardware it is recommended to also include the `ip_filter` option in the `config.ini` file to only respond to your pop bridge.
 You can find the IP of the bridge in the logs when running with `-vv`.
 This will prevent the fake light showing up in the LIFX app.

+There are further configuration options available too.
+Check out the sample `config.ini` provided to see a list of all configuration options and details on how to use them.